 to acquire and view.
 This DVD provides a reality-based, step-by-step

-training program that covers how to protect yourself and others from
+training program that covers how to protect you and others from

 extreme violence, including responding to an active shooter, managing

 security and safety, becoming better prepared, saving innocent